Noemiegrau/coding-quiz/README.md

 * [Link URL to GitHub Repository](#link-URL-to-GitHub-repository)

 ## **_Description of the project_**
 This project is a timed coding quiz with multiple-choice questions.
 A question answered incorrectly results in time substracted from the timer.
-When all questions are answered or the timer reaches 0, the game is over.
-At the end of the game, high score and user name are saved.
+When all questions are answered or the timer reaches 0, the quiz is over.
+At the end of the quiz, high score and user name can be saved in local memory.

 ## **_Technologies used_**
 Project is created using: